 The Dairy Palace family believes it is the moral obligation of a business to give back to the community from which it comes.
 Therefore, the Dairy Palace has received a great deal of satisfaction over the years in its county-wide sponsorship programs.
 The restaurant sponsors or contributes to youth sports programs, school projects, school yearbooks, community organizations, county volunteer fire departments, the county fair, Christian ministries, mission projects, and more.

-The restaurant buys animals shown by students at the county fair as well.
-The walls of the Dairy Palace are covered with pictures of the many FFA and 4-H students whose animals were bought by the restaurant.
+The restaurant buys animals shown by students at the county fair and displays their photos on a digital board inside the restaurant.
+Those photos are of FFA and 4-H students whose animals were purchased by Dairy Palace.

 An Honors Program for two of the junior high schools in the area was established years ago and still thrives today.
 In this program, the schools bring their A-B Honor Roll junior high students to the Dairy Palace for a free meal of hamburger, fries, drink and ice cream each time they make the Honor Roll at their school.